 While listening to your body and drinking when you feel thirsty is important, the U.S. National Academies of Sciences, Engineering, and Medicine has determined that an adequate daily fluid intake for a healthy adult living in a temperate climate is about 11.5 cups a day for women and 15.5 cups for men.
 This may change based on how much you exercise, the environment in which you live, and other health conditions.
 (Dr. Schwartz even goes as far as to recommend drinking 1/2 your body weight in ounces of water.)
-More simply, you should drink water when you're thirsty.
+More simply, you should drink water often, and always when you're thirsty.

-Drinking water is not the only way to stay adequately hydrated.
+Keep in mind, however, that drinking water is not the only way to stay adequately hydrated.
 Fruits and vegetables with high water content are a great way to keep your systems in tip-top shape as well.
 Produce like broccoli, carrots, cucumbers, watermelon, and grapes are all high in H2O.

 A dietitian's guide to the most hydrating foods: